-President Biden and politicians from both sides of the aisle support giving Americans another stimulus check quickly.
-While Republicans have questioned other aspects of the plan — like the minimum wage hike — Democrats control both houses of Congress and are willing to pass stimulus legislation on a straight party-line vote.
+The President and politicians from both parties favor another stimulus check.
+And they want to do it quickly.
+However, Republicans and some conservative Democrats have pushed back against the overall price tag and other specific aspects of the plan, like the minimum wage hike.
+Democrats control both houses of Congress and are willing to pass stimulus legislation on a straight party-line vote.
 Budget reconciliation lets them sidestep the filibuster in the Senate and move the stimulus package to the President’s desk with a simple majority.
-Reaching 60 votes in this divided Congress would be unlikely.READ MORE: Stimulus Check Latest: What's The Timeline For Another Economic Relief Payment?
+But the process also limits what can be included.
+The minimum wage hike has been ruled off-limits and seems likely to become a casualty of the process.READ MORE: Stimulus Check Update: When Could Another Economic Relief Payment Arrive?

 Why Your Stimulus Check Could Shrink

 The topline $1,400 number that’s drawn so much attention seems destined to become a reality.
-But the actual amount that people receive could change based on the income threshold, the number of dependents and other factors.
+But the actual amount that people receive could change based on income restrictions, the number of dependents and other factors.

 The previous two stimulus checks phased out for individuals with an adjusted gross income (AGI) over $75,000 per year and married couples with an AGI over $150,000.
 (AGI is the total of one’s wages, interest, dividends, alimony, retirement distributions and other sources of income minus certain deductions, such as student loan interest, alimony payments and retirement contributions.)
 For every dollar of income over the threshold, the previous two stimulus payments decreased by five percent.
 So the $1,200 payment from the CARES Act shrank to $0 for incomes over $99,000 ($198,000), and the $600 from the second stimulus shrank to $0 for incomes over $87,000 ($174,000).

-The thinking behind targeting stimulus checks to reach lower-income people is to ensure that more money gets spent in the broader economy rather than saved.
+The idea behind targeting stimulus checks to reach lower-income people is to better ensure that the money gets spent in the broader economy rather than saved.
 According to a survey from the Federal Reserve Bank of New York, the average percentage of the first stimulus payment that a household spent on essentials decreased as income increased.
 The average percentage of the first stimulus payment that a household saved increased as income increased.

-While reducing the income limit would better target the economy, it would also reduce the number of people receiving a third stimulus check and the amount received by others.
+While speeding up the phase out would better target the economy, it would also reduce the number of people receiving a third stimulus check and the amount received by others.
 Upwards of 30 million CARES ACT payments were received by households with incomes above $75,000.
-Most of those would not receive a check if a $50,000 threshold were implemented.
-Those earning between $50,000 and $78,000 would see their checks shrink.READ MORE: Stimulus Check Latest: Parents Could Receive Monthly Payments With Expanded Child Tax Credit
+Most of those would not receive a check if a faster phase out were implemented.
+Those earning between $75,000 and $80,000 would not receive the full $1,400.

 Why Your Stimulus Check Could Grow